-Romania: Lukoil Ploiesti and Lukoil Europe Holdings accused for money laundering25.
-April 2016. / SEE Energy News
+Romania: Lukoil Ploiesti and Lukoil Europe Holdings accused for money laundering, SEE Energy News

 Prahova Court ordered opening of the judgement in the case of money laundering the Petrotel- Lukoil.